Which credit card issuers are accepted in the Netherlands?

 The Netherlands is a credit-card-friendly country.
 However, always exercise caution when using your card.
 For example:

-- Take two cards.
-You don’t want to be stranded without money if something happens to your credit card.
+Take two cards.
+You’d never want to be stranded without money if something happens to your credit card.
 Carrying a backup could be a lifesaver.

 How to prepare before traveling to the Netherlands

-You shouldn’t have any problems paying with your credit card in the Netherlands.
-It’s always good to also carry cash, however, as some smaller establishments may not take cards.
+You should have no problems paying with your credit card in the Netherlands.
+Especially if it’s a Visa or Mastercard.
+However, it’s always good to also carry cash, as some smaller establishments may not take cards.